Burnout in the workplace: how to prevent and manage it

 Utilise mindfulness

 Mindfulness is the act of being present in the moment.
-By doing this we are less likely to be distressed by over-thinking around the past or future.
+By doing this we are less likely to be distressed by over-thinking the past or future.

 Take time